 You can’t change others.
 You can only change yourself.

-The gift of what I considered to be hitting rock bottom is clarity.
-I knew exactly what I didn't want.
-And I began the process of transforming my own life by moving in the direction of my fears and not away from them.
-And by doing this I discovered that I was so much more than I was holding on to.
+And by doing this I discovered that I was so much more than what I was holding on to.
 That I had everything I needed right then to begin rebuilding my life on a more solid foundation.
-All I needed was the courage to align myself to my deepest values.
+All I needed was the courage to align myself with my deepest values.

 xo Martina Korkmaz